 The following practices are engineering practices and as such, absent from Scrum.

-- Pair programming: supported by Craftsmen, but more as learning/teaching technique
+- Pair programming: supported by Craftsmen, but more as a learning/teaching technique.

 - Collective code ownership: this is more of a team practice than anything else.

 - Continuous integration: quasi mainstream nowadays.